What Is Tone Color in Music?

 Tone color in music refers to Timbre, which is the individual sound of an instrument or voice that distinguishes it from other instruments or voices.
 In other words, tone color refers to the unique qualities of each instrument’s sound.

-This is why the same note on two different instruments sounds different, and it’s also why a musical passage can be played with or without vibrato and still sound pleasant or unpleasant.
+This is why the same note on two instruments sounds different and why a musical passage can sound pleasant or unpleasant with or without vibrato.

 How tone color is found in music

-How tone color is found in music is determined by how loudly or softly each note is played.
-To picture this, imagine drawing an arc on a line with one person at the bottom and the other at the top.
-This arc represents all possible sounds that people’s voices can make.
+How tone color is found in music depends on how loud or soft each note is.
+Think of an arc on a line with one person at the bottom and another at the top.
+This arc shows the range of sounds voices can make.

-When the person at the bottom speaks, their voice will have a much larger arc than when the person at the top speaks.
-In other words, they will either be speaking loudly or quietly.
-This is how tone color is found within music.
+When the person at the bottom speaks, their voice creates a larger arc, meaning they speak loudly or quietly.
+This illustrates tone color in music.

 How tone color is used in classical music